-Student Name Student Name Grade
+Student Name Please Print Grade

-Student's Driver's License Student's Driver's License Number
+Student's Driver's License e Number

-Student's Insurance Carri er
+Student's Insurance Carri Student's Insurance Carrier

-with district policies and p I, the undersigned student, agree to safely drive any vehicle in my possession in accordance with district policies and procedures while on school property.
+I, the undersigned student, agree to safely drive any vehicle in my possession in accordance with district policies and procedures while on school property.
 I understand that my vehicle will be subject to search in accordance with district policies and procedures.
 CSD Policy 3230

-all liability and responsibil I also agree, and if I am under the age of 18 my undersigned parent/guardian agrees, to assume all liability and responsibility for comprehensive and/or collision claims involving my vehicle, or persons riding in my vehicle, that may occur while on school property and/or during school hours.
+I also agree, and if I am under the age of 18 my undersigned parent/guardian agrees, to assume all liability and responsibility for comprehensive and/or collision claims involving my vehicle, or persons riding in my vehicle, that may occur while on school property and/or during school hours.

 Dated Dated

 Student Signature Student Signature

-Parent/Guardian Print & S Parent/Guardian Print & Signature
+Parent/Guardian Print & Signature

 List all vehicles you may be driving/parking on school grounds:

 Make Model Year License#

 Make Model Year License#

 Make Model Year License#